LeekingWeng/com.havok.physics/Documentation~/platforms.md

 * iOS
 * Android

-Support for the following platforms is coming soon.
-Note that these will require that you download additonal files from the platform holder websites, since they cannot be included in the package itself due to NDA restrictions.
+Support for the following platforms is coming soon:

 * Xbox One
 * Playstation 4
 * Nintendo Switch

+ > **Note:** Once supported, these will still require that you download additional files from the platform holder websites, since they cannot be included in the package itself due to NDA restrictions.